 Every businessman holds some sort of inventory which may be in the form of raw material, finished goods, unfinished goods and material work-in-progress.
 Whenever there is change in the inventory position of an organisation, it will affect organisation.
 Further, desired investment expenditure on business inventory is known as investment on business inventory.
 There is volatility in investment decision regarding business inventory because investors invest according to their future expectations.
 This business inventory decision is taken for short period as this decision may fluctuate over the period of time.
-If investor expects recession in near future then they will tend to reduce the investment in business inventory and whenever investor has good business expectation, it will leads to inducement of interest as higher the real rate of interest leads to higher cost of holding stock then there will be low level of desired expenditure.
+If investor expects recession in near future then they will tend to reduce the investment in business inventory and whenever investor has good business expectation, it will leads to inducement of investment for business inventory.
+Expenditure on inventory also determined through real rate of interest as higher the real rate of interest leads to higher cost of holding stock then there will be low level of desired expenditure.
 On the other hand, a reduction in real rate of interest rate leads to inducement of desired expenditure.